mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, a large variety of Web sites might depend upon a cloud hosting provider or content delivery network; if it were to become unavailable (whether for technical or other reasons), many people's experience of the Internet might be disrupted.
 Likewise, a mobile Internet access provider might have an outage that affects hundreds, thousands, or more of its users.
 In both cases, centralization is not engaged by the loss of availability or its scale, but it well might be if the parties relying on the function don't have reasonable options to switch to if they are unhappy with the availability of the service provided, or if friction against switching to an alternative is too great.

 Also, it is important to distinguish centralization from anti-competitive concerns (also known as "anti-trust").
-While there are many interactions between these concepts and making the Internet more competitive may be a motivation for avoiding centralization, only courts have the authority to define a relevant market and determine that behaviour is anti-competitive.
+While there are many interactions between these concepts and making the Internet more competitive may be a motivation for avoiding centralization, only courts have the authority to define a relevant market and determine that behavior is anti-competitive.
 Furthermore, what might be considered undesirable consolidation by the technical community might not attract competition regulation, and conversely what might attract competition regulation might not be of great concern to the technical community if other mitigations are felt to be adequate.

 ## When Centralization is Undesirable {#why}